 Liza’s Story In March 2019, Liza was rescued by another anti-trafficking agency in Mumbai.
 She was placed in a remand home in Maharashtra where Freedom Firm counselor Seema was conducting life skills training for the girls at the home.

-After spending a few months with Liza during the life skill training, Seema shared this update with us, “When we first started the training, Liza was shy but now she is confident.
+After spending a few months with Liza during the life skills training, Seema shared this update with us, “When we first started the training, Liza was shy but now she is confident.
 She started to think about her future.
-She has a greater understanding of herself, who she is as a person and now recognizes her qualities and values.
+She has a greater understanding of herself, who she is as a person, and now recognizes her qualities and values.
 She plans to become a lawyer to help other girls and women who have survived the trauma of sex trafficking.’

-Our counsellors and social workers are now offering the course in 2 homes in Maharashtra to survivors of sex-trafficking.
+Our counselors and social workers are now offering the course in 2 homes in Maharashtra to survivors of sex-trafficking.
 With Freedom Firm’s re-entry into remand homes across the state of Maharashtra in the month of August, our social workers and counselors now have access to 32 survivors of sex trafficking residing in these shelter homes on a regular basis to offer life skills training.
-Life skill training includes sessions on self-awareness, goal setting, effective communication, empathy, interpersonal relationships, women and child rights, problem-solving, decision making and negotiating peer pressure.
+Life skills training includes sessions on self-awareness, goal setting, effective communication, empathy, interpersonal relationships, women and child rights, problem-solving, decision making, and negotiating peer pressure.
 The impact of the life skills course will be measured when the sessions are completed and we receive feedback from the shelter home staff and the girls.